Complex Property Division in Texas

 - Business assets

 - Division and continuation of closely held corporations

 - Gas and oil contracts

-Complex Cases Involving Hidden Assets
+Complex Cases Involving Hidden Assets in TX

 If your spouse is a business owner, runs a private company or works independently, you may be concerned about how to divide business assets as well as hidden or offshore accounts.
 Our attorneys are experienced in the investigative process and will work with financial experts when necessary who can assist in uncovering hidden assets and protecting your rights.